 Research and experimentation costs.
 Generally, these costs must be capitalized.
 However, you can elect to deduct them over a set period.
-However, you can't deduct the costs taken into account in claiming the research credit.
+You can't deduct the costs taken into account in claiming the research credit.
+Note: Congress may permit a return to pre-2022 treatment when R&E costs could be expensed.